JuliaAudio/SampledSignals.jl/README.md

 ## SampleSource

 A source of samples, which might for instance represent a microphone input.
 The `read` method just gives you a single frame (an 1xN N-channel `TimeSampleBuf`), but you can also read an integer number of samples or an amount of time given in seconds.
+This package includes the `DummySampleSource` concrete type that is useful for testing the stream interface.

 ## SampleSink

 A sink for samples to be written to, for instance representing your laptop speakers.
+The main method used here is `write` which writes a `SampleBuf` to a `SampleSink`.
+This package includes the `DummySampleSink` concrete type that is useful for testing the stream interface.

 ## Sticky Design Issues